Kickstarter vs Indiegogo

-There are dozens of product crowdfunding platforms vying to host your campaign, but for the vast majority of creators, it should boil down to a choice between just two: Kickstarter vs Indiegogo.
+There are dozens of rewards crowdfunding platforms vying to host your campaign, but for the vast majority of creators, it should boil down to a choice between just two: Kickstarter vs Indiegogo.

-Crowdfunding platforms are subject to the same kinds of network effects.
 The largest marketplaces have an advantage due to their size – a fact which self-reinforces itself as both campaigns and backers tend to favor the larger platforms over their smaller competitors.
 It means that audience attention becomes increasingly concentrated in situations where network effects are at play.
-The same result is observable elsewhere: To name a few, TripAdvisor dominates travel reviews, amazon.com dominates e-commerce, and LinkedIn dominates professional social networking.
+The same result is observable elsewhere: To name a few, TripAdvisor dominates travel reviews, Airbnb dominates short-term home rentals, and LinkedIn dominates professional social networking.

-Kickstarter and Indiegogo have risen to the top of the pile for product crowdfunding.
-Campaign creators who list with them get the chance to access the vast audiences these platforms have built, while smaller platforms cannot offer this to the same extent.
+Kickstarter and Indiegogo have risen to the top of the pile for rewards crowdfunding.
+Creators who list with them get the chance to access the vast audiences these platforms have built, while smaller platforms cannot offer this to the same extent.
 Campaigns listing on Kickstarter or Indiegogo still need to get the ball rolling and drive the *initial* funding themselves, but listings on smaller crowdfunding platforms may need to drive almost *all* the funding on their own.

 Now the reasons for favoring the world’s two biggest crowdfunding platforms have been established, we can look closer at comparing Kickstarter vs Indiegogo.
 They have much in common, but Kickstarter and Indiegogo have also developed divergent attitudes in certain respects.

-- Kickstarter is committed to a more standardized experience, with more stringent standards for the campaigns they allow to list.
+- Kickstarter has a more standardized experience, with more stringent standards for the campaigns they allow to list.

 - Meanwhile, Indiegogo styles itself as the more inclusive and flexible option, making crowdfunding possible for a broader range of creators.